MarcoFurlan99/8_clip_correction_and_more/readme.md

 # The 1-800 experiment

 Since the code is already done and working, I went for a huge experiment with one source dataset and 800 target dataset.
+The objective of this is closing the experimentation with the four parameters $(\mu_1, \sigma_1, \mu_2, \sigma_2)$ with a single, complete experiment which encapsulates all possible cases.

 The target datasets have the following parameters:

 - $\mu_1 \in \lbrace 64,80,96,112,128,144,160 \rbrace$